Is Satan a real figure or not?

 "And angels who did not keep their own domain, but abandoned their proper abode, He has kept in eternal bonds under darkness for the judgment of the great day."
 (Jude 6)

-(2) Satan was actually the one that tempted Eve in the form of a beautiful serpent.
-He plotted and temporarily succeeded in capturing mankind and what was under man's control.
+(2) Satan was actually the one who tempted Eve in the form of a beautiful serpent.
+He plotted and temporarily succeeded in capturing mankind and what was under man’s control.

 "Which He brought about in Christ, when He raised Him from the dead, and seated Him at His right hand in the heavenly places, far above all rule and authority and power and dominion, and every name that is named, not only in this age, but also in the one to come.
 And He put all things in subjection under His feet, and gave Him as head over all things to the church, which is His body, the fulness of Him who fills all in all."
 (Ephesians 1:20-23)